ksiller/aisanalyzer/README.md

 * **Rolling average:** sets the number of local neighborhood pixels to average over for plotting the AIS line intensity profile.

-* **Show image:** select if you would like to see the images in real-time as the plugin analyzes the data
+* **Show image:** select if you would like to see the images in real-time as the plugin analyzes the data.

-* **Show intensity profile:** select if you would like to see the AIS intensity plot profile in real-time as the plugin analyzes the data
+* **Show intensity profile:** select if you would like to see the AIS intensity plot profile in real-time as the plugin analyzes the data.

-* **Clear summary:** select if you would like summary data from a previous folder to be erased before analyzing the next folder
+* **Clear summary:** select if you would like summary data from a previous folder to be erased before analyzing the next folder.

-Clik **OK** to run the plugin on all images in the chosen input directory
+Clik **OK** to run the plugin on all images in the chosen input directory.

 ## Output